acizmarik/acizmarik.github.io/content/posts/dotnet-il-emitting-and-verification.md

 +++
-title = "IL Emitting and Verification for .NET" description = "Approaches on how to verify generated or rewritten IL" date = "2022-07-26"
+title = "IL Emitting and Verification in .NET" description = "Approaches on how to verify generated or rewritten IL" date = "2022-07-26"
 +++